Coupled-channel approach to isotensor $\pi\pi\pi$ scattering from lattice QCD: Introduction

 \section{Introduction}

-Quantum Chromodynamics (QCD) dictates the dynamics of strongly interacting matter.
-Its quantum states, the hadrons, exhibit a complex mass and decay pattern that is difficult to explain directly from QCD.
+Quantum Chromodynamics (QCD) dictates the dynamics of strongly interacting matter that manifests itself in resonances which exhibit a complex mass and decay pattern that is difficult to explain directly from QCD.
 Many theoretical tools have been developed in the past to address this issue.
 Among others, the recently most applied methods are Effective Field Theories (EFTs), lattice QCD (LQCD), and functional methods; for a recent review see Ref.~\cite{Mai:2022eur}.
 One complication in resolving the resonant hadron spectrum is that the window in which their multi-hadron decay products (three or more) can be safely ignored is usually small.
 Already the first excited state of the nucleon, the so-called Roper-resonance $N^*(1440)1/2^+$, is above the $\pi\pi N$ threshold, decaying substantially into effective three-body channels $\pi f_0(500)$ and $\pi\Delta$ leading to the unusual line shape of that resonance~\cite{Arndt:1995bj, Alvarez-Ruso:2010ayw, Ronchen:2012eg}.